hspark220/hspark220.github.io/README.md

-# heonsoo park's first webstie
+# heonsoo park's first website

 this is a website created using github page, it currently only has a html file in it but hopefully it'll become an actually website in the near future